 Okay, now we are ready!….

 This is my girl.
 My girl who turned 15.
 My girl who wanted a tea party for her birthday.
 Say what???
 This girl did sledding parties, movie nights, pizza parties…never anything girly.
 But, at 15 she requests a full-on girly tea party.
 Well, okay then!
-The theme was Alice in Wonderland.
+She wanted it to be an Alice in Wonderland party.
 When I heard that my stomach turned a bit thinking of the bright colors, off-kilter cakes, and bubbles.
 Why bubbles?
 I don’t know.

 First, let me share a few pictures just of my lovely girl.
 And then I’ll let you in on the secret, easy way to achieve this fabulous theme!